 Dr. Horstman has extensive experience working in collaboration with family- and youth-serving organizations in the development and implementation of programs, as well as substance use treatment programs.
 Dr. Horstman worked closely with Indiana’s Department of Child Services (DCS) in implementing the DCS/CMHC service contract.
 She has brought her interest and knowledge of systems to her role at Aspire in the integration of primary medical care and behavioral health services.

 Dr. Horstman also has extensive experience in disaster mental health, having served with the American Red Cross in New York following 9/11, as part of the Indiana Task Force that assisted Mississippi following Hurricane Katrina and most recently worked in Haiti following the 2010 earthquake.
 She is a member of Indiana’s State Disaster Mental Health Team and a trainer of Psychological First Aid (PFA).
 Her experiences led her to develop a greater appreciation and interest in resilience and well-being, leading her to work for the past ten years with the international Episcopal Church Pension Group (CPG) as a consultant/contractor providing seminars on resilience, work-life balance, Psychological First Aid, and related topics.
 Dr. Horstman has also previously worked with the Foundation for Advancement in Conservation in presenting webinars related to the impact of disasters.

-Darrell Mitchell is an accomplished business driver whose entrepreneurial instincts and clarity of vision have carried multiple companies through rapid and continuous growth throughout his thirty plus year career.
-He has spent the last several years, Darrell has led and impacted change in the recovery residence field at the state and national levels.
+Darrell Mitchell is an accomplished business driver whose entrepreneurial instincts and clarity of vision have carried multiple companies through rapid and continuous growth throughout his 30+ year career.
+Over the last several years, Darrell has led and impacted change in the recovery residence field at the state and national levels.
 He is the Founder of the Indiana Affiliation of Recovery Residences (INARR) and serves as the Vice-President of the National Alliance for Recovery Residences (NARR).
-In 2017, Mitchell was instrumental in the drafting and passing of legislation which placed Recovery Housing standards into Indiana Law.
-Darrell studied Public Relations and Marketing at Purdue University, has a Bachelor of Science in Addictions Counseling and an MBA both from Indiana Wesleyan University.
+In 2017, Darrell was instrumental in the drafting and passing of legislation that placed Recovery Housing standards into Indiana Law.
+Darrell studied Public Relations, and Marketing at Purdue University has a Bachelor of Science in Addictions Counseling and a Master of Business Administration degree from Indiana Wesleyan University.